CHRISTMAS POEMS

 Have always enjoyed playing tricks on each other,

-He’s toasted my homework,
+I’ve toasted his homework,

 I’ve sold all his shoes,